marccanela/immobility/README.md

 ## Loading the plots_higher_order.py

-In the **plots_higher_order.py**, there are different functions to generate plots from the output data frame of behavior_analysis.py.
+In the **plots_higher_order.py**, there are different functions to generate plots from the output data frame of behavior_analysis.py. here there are some examples of plots: